-You can enjoy a range of facilities
+Enjoy a range of camping facilities

 As much as we love both wild and nearly-wild camping, there’s also a lot to be said for having quick and convenient access to a whole host of facilities.
-Larger campsites and caravan parks will often have kids’ play areas, game rooms, swimming pools and even wi-fi, alongside the standard showers, toilets and pitching spaces.
+Larger campsites and caravan parks will often have kids’ play areas, game rooms, swimming pools, and even wi-fi, alongside the standard showers, toilets, and pitching spaces.

 This gives your family instant access to built-in entertainment without even needing to leave the site.
-Your kids will love being able to dive into the swimming pool on a hot summer’s day or relax in the game room after dinner.
+Your kids will love being able to dive into the swimming pool on a hot summer’s day or relax in the games room after dinner.

 And if you’re looking for slightly more luxurious accommodation, many campsites offer this too.
 From tipis and tents to yurts and eco-pods, it’s easy to find a level that suits your family’s needs.
-Our Beginner’s Guide to Camping lists some of our favourite campsites in the UK and shows what facilities that they offer, so be sure to check it out if you’re looking for some inspiration.
+Our Beginner’s Guide to Camping lists some of our favourite campsites in the UK and shows what facilities they offer, so be sure to check it out if you’re looking for some inspiration.

-Equally if you’re planning to pitch your own tent and you need a bit of guidance, check out our recent blog on Family camping: Tips and tricks for the perfect tent set-up for some handy advice.
+Equally, if you’re planning to pitch your own tent and you need a bit of guidance, check out our recent blog on Family camping: Tips and tricks for the perfect tent set-up for some handy advice.

 We mentioned it briefly earlier, but one of the best benefits of any type of camping is being able to get back to nature and enjoy the great outdoors.
 We’re lucky here in the UK that we’ve got access to acres and acres of beautiful camping land and a family camping holiday will take full advantage of that.

 With camping, fresh air and the potential for exercise are right on your doorstep.
-There are an abundance of games you can play and paths you can explore away from the screens and distractions we become so used to in everyday life.
+There is an abundance of games you can play and paths you can explore away from the screens and distractions we have become so used to in everyday life.
 So, swap the smartphones and laptops for a bat, ball, frisbee or bike and make the most of your time away.